Robert Pattinson: 2014–2019: Independent films

 Pattinson's first role in 2019 was in Robert Eggers's black-and-white psychological horror film The Lighthouse, set on a remote New England island in the 1890s.
 The film premiered in the Directors' Fortnight section at the 2019 Cannes Film Festival, earning good reviews for both its storytelling and Pattinson's performance.
 In his review for The Guardian, Bradshaw described Pattinson's performance as "mesmeric" and a "sledgehammer punch" that "just gets better and better".
 He earned his second nomination for the Independent Spirit Award for Best Male Lead.
 Pattinson's next two films premiered at the 2019 Venice Film Festival.
 He first starred in The King—his second collaboration with Michôd, and an adaptation of William Shakespeare's plays.
 Pattinson portrayed Louis, The Dauphin, the nemesis of Henry V. For the role, he adopted a French accent, which he modelled after individuals in the French fashion industry.
 While opinions on his accent were mixed, critics largely praised his performance, describing it as "scene-stealing" and a standout in the film.
 He then appeared in Ciro Guerra's Waiting for the Barbarians (2019), an adaptation of J. M. Coetzee's 1980 novel, alongside Mark Rylance and Johnny Depp.
-His performance received a less enthusiastic response, with Boyd van Hoeij of The Hollywood Reporter calling it "a rather flat supporting role", while The Guardian critic Harry Windsor described his portrayal as "stiff" and "over-articulated".
+Boyd van Hoeij of The Hollywood Reporter considered it "a rather flat supporting role", and The Guardian critic Harry Windsor described it as "stiff" and "over-articulated".